 - If you’re feeling strong, consider doing some anaerobic intervals once a week.
 These workouts help your body to use oxygen efficiently, which can give you an edge at 14,000 ft.

 Looking for a detailed training roadmap to get you to the summit?
 You might be interested in my 21-week Mt.
 Rainier training plan.
-You can even download the first four weeks for free to see if it’s for you.
+Fill out the form below to get the first four weeks free!

 So there you have ’em, my honest answers about Mt.
 Rainier climbing difficulty.